 Inocybe lacera, also know as Torn-cap Inocybe, is in appearance a typical "little brown mushroom", but specific features are very variable.
 It grows often on sandy soil with coniferous trees and on old moss-covered fire sites.

 snuff-brown, typically convex with a small umbo, fibrillose and scaley.
-The margin curves inwards, and often splits.
-Flesh is whitish and unchanging.
+The margin curves inwards and often splits.
+The flesh is whitish and unchanging.
 Gills

-are cream colored in younger specimens, becoming grey-brown with whitish edges.
+are cream coloured in younger specimens, becoming grey-brown with whitish edges.
 They are notched at the margin or reach towards but are not attached to the stem.
 Spores

 are tobacco brown.
 Stem